wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 1. https://app.gremlin.com/login

-1. Review previous RCA (Root Cause Analysis) aka Known Failure Modes to define attack scenarios.
+   Jira or "Fire Hydrant" provides an application to maintain a postmortem to display a Postmortum Dashboard to display timelines and metrics.

+   ### Roles for "Game Day"

+1. PROTIP: Hold a "Game Day" to replicate SEV and confirm fix is reliable:

+   * General (IMOC = Incident Manager On Call) who defines the schedule, decide on abort conditions.

+   * TLOC (Tech Lead On Call) stays focused on technical problem solving.

+   * Commander who implements and executes experiments.

+   * Scribe who records experiments and results.

+   * Observer who correlates results.

    <a name="FailureModes"></a>

    ### Failure Modes

+1. Review previous RCA (Root Cause Analysis) aka Known Failure Modes to define attack scenarios.

+   NOTE: Gremlin's unique value proposition is that it can turn incident reproduction results into automated scenarios Gremlin can run.

 1. Target one of your services to impose failure modes: